strarsis/eyeglass-inline-svg/README.md

 }
 // [...]
 ````
-When the inlined background should be reused multiple times, using an extend can be more efficient (though there is also gzip deduplicating patterns).
+When the inlined background should be reused multiple times, using an extend can be more efficient.
-The mixin has to be used when overriding CSS as extends cannot do this (style order dependent).
+The mixin has to be used when overriding properties - as extends cannot do this (style order dependent).
-Note: There may be the hypothetical case where the overhead of the selectors by the extend may be larger than the data URI of the SVG in the body.

 Arguments